tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 With the SRS you are sure you don't slide down, you are only moving forward.

+Anki is popular among people learning Japanese, and apparently Chinese, but it's not that popular among learners of other languages.
+The reason Anki's popular is most likely that
+Japanese learners have to memorize how to read words written in kanji.
+I've been using Anki for many years, and I notice that most of the time when I fail a card it is because I don't remember the reading, not because I don't remember the meaning.
+People learning other languages don't have to deal with kanji, so it is easier for them to get to fluency without using the SRS.

 ## The chosen SRS

 Anki still remains my SRS of choice.